sailpoint-oss/golang-sdk/api_beta/docs/AccessProfilesAPI.md

 )

 func main() {
-	forSubadmin := "8c190e6787aa4ed9a90bd9d5344523fb" // string | If provided, filters the returned list according to what is visible to the indicated ROLE_SUBADMIN or SOURCE_SUBADMIN identity.
-The value of the parameter is either an identity ID, or the special value **me**, which is shorthand for the calling identity's ID.
-A 400 Bad Request error is returned if the **for-subadmin** parameter is specified for an identity that is not a subadmin. (optional) limit := int32(50) // int32 | Note that for this API the maximum value for limit is 50.
+	forSubadmin := "8c190e6787aa4ed9a90bd9d5344523fb" // string | If provided, filters the returned list according to what is visible to the indicated ROLE_SUBADMIN or SOURCE_SUBADMIN Identity.
+The value of the parameter is either an Identity ID, or the special value **me**, which is shorthand for the calling Identity's ID.
+A 400 Bad Request error is returned if the **for-subadmin** parameter is specified for an Identity that is not a subadmin. (optional) limit := int32(50) // int32 | Note that for this API the maximum value for limit is 50.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 50) offset := int32(0) // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := "name eq "SailPoint Support"" // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, sw*  **created**: *gt, lt, ge, le*  **modified**: *gt, lt, ge, le*  **owner.id**: *eq, in*  **requestable**: *eq*  **source.id**: *eq, in*  Filtering is not supported for access profiles and entitlements that have the '+' symbol in their names.  (optional) sorters := "name,-modified" // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) forSegmentIds := "0b5c9f25-83c6-4762-9073-e38f7bb2ae26,2e8d8180-24bc-4d21-91c6-7affdb473b0d" // string | If present and not empty, additionally filters access profiles to those which are assigned to the segment(s) with the specified IDs.
-If segmentation is currently unavailable, specifying this parameter results in an error. (optional) includeUnsegmented := false // bool | Indicates whether the response list should contain unsegmented access profiles.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := "name eq "SailPoint Support"" // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, sw*  **created**: *gt, lt, ge, le*  **modified**: *gt, lt, ge, le*  **owner.id**: *eq, in*  **requestable**: *eq*  **source.id**: *eq, in* (optional) sorters := "name,-modified" // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) forSegmentIds := "0b5c9f25-83c6-4762-9073-e38f7bb2ae26,2e8d8180-24bc-4d21-91c6-7affdb473b0d" // string | If present and not empty, additionally filters Access Profiles to those which are assigned to the Segment(s) with the specified IDs.
+If segmentation is currently unavailable, specifying this parameter results in an error. (optional) includeUnsegmented := false // bool | Whether or not the response list should contain unsegmented Access Profiles.
 If *for-segment-ids* is absent or empty, specifying *include-unsegmented* as false results in an error. (optional) (default to true)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)